 Ever since the implementation of the National Do Not Call Registry, most states have decided to drop the expense of maintaining their own lists and accept the National Do Not Call List as their state’s registry.
 A few states still maintain their own lists.

-These states include, as of the latest data we could find 2017, Colorado, Florida, Indiana, Louisiana, Massachusetts, Mississippi, Missouri, Oklahoma, Pennsylvania, Tennessee, Texas, and Wyoming.
+These states include, as of the latest data we could find in 2017, Colorado, Florida, Indiana, Louisiana, Massachusetts, Mississippi, Missouri, Oklahoma, Pennsylvania, Tennessee, Texas, and Wyoming.
 However, even consumers located in these states can join the national registry.

-When Does the National Do Not Call Registry Help?
+When does the National Do Not Call Registry help?

 As we mentioned earlier, the federal Do Not Call List is only supposed to stop intrusive sales calls.
-It won’t stop all personal or commercial entities from contacting you, as we’ll discuss below, and it certainly isn’t intended to be a security barrier against phone scammers.
+It won’t stop all personal or commercial entities from contacting you, as we’ll discuss below, and it certainly isn’t intended to be a security barrier against scam calls.
 After all, the only reason it works is because telemarketers are obligated to update their phone number logs every 31 days to ensure that they aren’t contacting anyone on the list.
 Scammers don’t care too much about this registry, so it doesn’t stop them.

 If you’re registered, you should stop receiving sales calls within 31 days.
 If calls persist, then you’re probably dealing with scammers – or you’re being called by entities that don’t need to adhere to the Do Not Call Registry.
 We’ll cover that next.

-When Does the Do Not Call List Fail?
+When does the Do Not Call List fail?